Do Go On - Do Go On Presents: Arty Facts - Joy Hester's 'Love I'

 That is beautiful.

-So Sunday and her husband John Reed
+So Sunday and her husband

-were prominent art benefactors
+John Reed were prominent

-at the time
+art benefactors at the time

-a former dairy farm
+and had purchased a former dairy farm

 a few years earlier